Ryougetsu3606/MyEgo/README.md

 **Comparion to existing egocentric video QA dataset**

 ![alt text](figures/comparison.png)
+MP: question requires distinguishing ego-person and other persons in the video.
+MO: questions require distiguishing objects associated with ego-person and other similar-looking objects.

 ## Evaluation Result
 - Evaluation results of both open-source and closed-source MLLMs on MyEgo.
 (MC: Multiple-choice QA, OE: Open-Ended QA)